parallella/pal/QUESTIONS.md

 *Q: Argument passing to run
  A: Enable passing arguments in "main style" and function-kernel style.
     Contract between caller/calle program.
 Short cuts allowed

+*Q: Is it practical to run the same executable on bare metal and in Linux?
+ A: